 Coat And Color

 Siamese cat coats must have the colorpoint trait to meet the breed standard.
 Each different pointed color is a Himalayan mutation on the primary coat color.
-Chocolate point is a genetic variation on a basic brown coat, while the seal point is a variation on black.
+The chocolate point is a genetic variation on a basic brown coat, while the seal point is a variation on black.
 Although it isn’t a recognized color, the orange pointed flame point is a variation on the orange tabby.
 The same genetic mutation causes his body to be lighter than his extremities and his eyes to appear blue.

 Calico Genetics Explained